GHeier/FFirefly/README.md

  - To add tests to the test suite, make a "tests/" folder in your category folder.
 In "tests/" create "all.cpp" and "all.hpp".
 A good example is in src/objects/tests/all.cpp, and should be copied to your cateogry folder.
 This file stores a bool array of all test results, and runs "print_test_results" to display the results.
 Simply copy this file, replace the tests with your own, and link the function in main.c.
 Don't forget to update num_tests to the correct number of tests you run.

 ### **🔹 Documentation**
-Documentation is important, but it is also important to not let it get in the way of coding.
-If adding a new category, describe what it does and how it works in the README.md file.
+If adding a new category, describe what it does and how it works in the User.md file.
 Include the relevant input and outputs, both datafiles and config variables.

 ---

 ### **🔹 Plotting**
-Plotting is handled in the "arplot" folder.
-This folder contains a "base" python script that acts as a command-line interface to the plotting functions.
+Plotting is handled in the "plot" folder.
+This folder contains a "argo-plot" python script that acts as a command-line interface to the plotting functions.
 Still under development, this allows for easy plotting of results.
-Just as arbuild.sh, it is recommended to make this a command line argument so that it can be run from anywhere.
+Just as argo-build.sh, it is recommended to make this a command line argument so that it can be run from anywhere.